HDFGroup/hdf5/doc/file-locking.md

 6. We normally don't explicitly unlock the file on file close.
 We let the OS handle it when the file descriptors are closed since file locks don't normally surivive closing the underlying file descriptor.

+**TL;DR**

+When locks are available, HDF5 files will be exclusively locked while they are in use.
+The exception to this are files that are opened for SWMR writing, which are unlocked.
+Files that are open for any kind of writing get a "writing" superblock mark that HDF5 1.10.0+ will respect and refuse to open outside of SWMR.

 ## `H5Fstart_swmr_write()`